BOZBOZK/fstp/README.md

-There is nothing to read *shaking hand*
+There is nothing to read